The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

 • Significant one on one instruction by our all Canadian faculty

 • Participants will receive a full Festival Pass.
-Jazz Intensive pass holders will be entitled to attend all 2023 SaskTel Saskatchewan Jazz Festival events.
+University of Saskatchewan Jazz Intensive pass holders will be entitled to attend all 2025 SaskTel Saskatchewan Jazz Festival events.
 Passes must be presented in person with ID for admission to events.
 19+ events also require photo ID for proof of age.

 What makes this experience particularly exciting and unique is the opportunity for students to interact with touring musicians performing at the festival.
-In addition to our wonderful Jazz Intensive faculty there may be opportunities for selected touring musicians to drop by the Jazz Intensive to meet the participants and to hold a workshop for these students.
-For example, a few years ago jazz/commercial drummer Steve Smith dropped by the Jazz Intensive to share some of his vast musical and professional insights with Jazz Intensive participants!
+In addition to our wonderful University of Saskatchewan Jazz Intensive faculty there may be opportunities for selected touring musicians to drop by to meet the participants and to hold a workshop for these students.
+For example, a few years ago jazz/commercial drummer Steve Smith dropped by the University of Saskatchewan Jazz Intensive to share some of his vast musical and professional insights with program participants!

 A Message from The University of Saskatchewan Jazz Intensive Program Coordinator: